yegor256/blog/_drafts/hoc.md

 of lines of code is decreased.
 Does it mean you are less effective?
 Definitely not, but the LoC metric says so, to a non-programmer.
-A project manager, for example, may decide that since the size of the code base stays the same over the last month, the team is not working.
+A project manager, for example, may decide that since the size of the code base stayed the same over the last month, the team is not working.

 HoC doesn't have this counter-intuitive effect.
 Instead, HoC grows together with your every commit.
 The more you work on the code base, the bigger the HoC.
-It doesn't matter how big or small is the absolute size of the your product.
-What matters is how much effort you put in it.
+It doesn't matter how big or small the absolute size of the your product.
+What matters is how much effort you put into it.
 That's why HoC is very intuitive and may be used as a measurement of software development progress.

 {% figure /gnuplot/2014/11/hoc-vs-loc.svg 700 %}

-Look at this 18-months graph, it shows both metrics together.
+Look at this 18-month graph; it shows both metrics together.
 I used the same Java code base of [rultor](https://github.com/yegor256/rultor), a [DevOps assistant]({% pst 2014/jul/2014-07-24-rultor-automated-merging %}).
 The code base experienced a major refactoring a few months ago, as you